stargate/stargate/apis/sgv2-docsapi/README.md

 there are some things you may try:

-* Make sure your Docker Engine has enough resources
+* Make sure your Docker Engine has enough resources.
+For example following have been observed:
     * Docker Desktop defaults of 2 gigabytes of memory on Mac are not enough: try at least 4

 ### Packaging and running the application